j-will7378/Facebook_Camper_Survey/README.md

 The data shows that whether they are in Menlo Park or outside of Menlo Park, the location does not change the boot camp experience.

-## To make sure that location has no influence on boot camper satisfaction hypothesis test were run on each variable vs location.
+## To ensure that location does not influence boot camper satisfaction, a hypothesis test was run on each variable vs location.

 H~0= Satisfaction is independent of location
 H~a= Satisfaction depends on location